Plastic in the environment presents a danger to animals in a number of ways.

 What squirrels should be eating ... and what they are eating.
 Thanks to Harry Shuldman for this great picture .....
 In his own words... "squirrel in Wash.
 Sq.
 Park forcing a wadded up plastic bag down its throat.
 I tried to shoo him ...
 Read More

 Plastic in the environment presents a danger to animals in a number of ways.
-First many animals eat plastic trash mistaking it for food.
-In March 2013 a sperm whale washed up on Spain’s South Coast was found to consumed 59 ...
+First many animals eat plastic trash mistaking it for food or eating waste food from plastic bags.
+In March 2013 a sperm whale washed up on Spain’s ...
 Read More

 Every year hundreds of camels die each year from ingesting plastic bags.
 "Every day we have a camel that has died in a camel camp.
 One in every two camels dies from plastic," Dr. Ulrich Wernery, scientific director at the ...
 Read More

 Cuviers Beaked Whale (2) Originally uploaded by Dennis@Stromness The Hebridean Whale and Dolphin Trust took various skin and blubber samples and removed the stomach for further study by the Scottish Agricultural College.
 On initial removal it was found that ...
 Read More

 Wild life vet Jerry Haigh writes “Meanwhile three elephants in Chobe National Park died after eating trash from the Chobe landfill.”
 A senior Wildlife Biologist, Mr Keagapetse Mosugelo said the elephants died as a result of plastics they ate ...
 Read More